Most Popular Sports in China

 4. Football (Soccer)

-Football was born in 1863.
-It was introduced to China in the late 19th century.
-The first match of football was played in China in 1867.
-It was played between British sailors and local Chinese workers.
-But the game did not gain much popularity then.
+Football was born in 1863 and introduced to China in the late 19th century.
+The first match was played in China in 1867 between British sailors and local Chinese workers.

-In recent years, China has been focusing on improving its reputation in football.
-They are trying to form a stronger national team.
-They are investing heavily in infrastructure.
-They are building new stadiums and training facilities.
-They have also hired high-profile coaches and imported foreign players to improve the level of play.
+It is trying to form a stronger national team, investing heavily in infrastructure, building new stadiums and training facilities, hiring high-profile coaches, and importing foreign players to improve the level of play.

 Despite all the investment and efforts, they are still struggling.
 You can see why.
 Other countries have been focusing on the sport for a long time.
-Compared to them, China has only just started.
-There is a high chance one day; they will dominate football as much as they dominate table tennis.

 5. Martial Arts

 Chinese people are obsessed with martial arts.
-In ancient times, Chinese warriors learned it as a mandatory skill.
-Since then, it has been their tradition to learn martial arts.
-The Olympics adopted martial arts in 1964, and since then, it has been a regular event of the tournament.
+In ancient times, Chinese warriors learned them as a mandatory skill, and it has been their tradition to learn martial arts ever since.

 6. Volleyball

 Volleyball is one of the most popular sports in China.
-It was introduced in China during the early twentieth century.
-However, the game did not get much popularity till the 1950s.
-In 1951, the Chinese Volleyball Association was established.
+It was introduced in the early twentieth century, but the game did not gain much popularity until the 1950s.

 Chinese volleyball teams have also performed well in other international competitions.
 They won the World Cup and World Championships multiple times.